1jour1vin

 Wine rated (2015 guide) 89/100 (Very good wine)

-In 2012, Les Tourelles de Longueville reveals a slightly denser, richer, and more complex ruby/purplish color than Les Griffons.
-Honestly, it doesn't feel like a second wine.
-This is a beautiful wine with intense notes of crème de cassis, charcoal, and graphite on the nose.
-Full-bodied, silky, and delicate, this is a superb second wine—certainly one of the best I've tasted from this vintage.
+In 2012, Les Tourelles de Longueville revealed a ruby-purple hue that is slightly deeper, richer, and more complex than Les Griffons.
+Honestly, this doesn’t feel like a second wine.
+It is a truly beautiful wine with intense notes on the nose of crème de cassis, charcoal, and graphite.
+Full-bodied, silky, and delicate, it is a superb second wine—certainly one of the best I’ve tasted from this vintage.

 RVF - La Revue du Vin de France / Guide des Meilleurs Vins de France

-Rated estate (2017 guide) 3 stars (These represent the excellence of French vineyards.
-The best terroirs cultivated by the greatest winemakers.
-Tasting their wine is always a magical moment.)
+Rated estate (2017 guide): 3 stars (These represent the pinnacle of French winemaking.
+The finest terroirs cultivated by the greatest winemakers.
+Tasting their wine is always a magical experience)

 About the estate: